-Recipe adapted slightly from The Best Vegetable Recipes.
+Recipe adapted slightly from The Best Vegetable Recipes (affiliate link).

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Spicy Cucumber Salad with Sesame Seeds is a great dish for low-carb or low-glycemic diet plans, and for any phase of the South Beach Diet.
+Spicy Cucumber Salad is a great side dish for low-carb diet plans including Keto, and this salad is great for any phase of the original South Beach Diet.

 Find More Recipes Like This One: